Qanawat: Hellenistic and Roman history

 The ancient Hellenistic-Roman city of Canatha (also Kanatha, Κάναθα in Ancient Greek), is mentioned for the first time in the reign of Herod the Great (1st century BC), when Nabatean Arab forces defeated a Jewish army.
 It remained an issue of contention between the two powers.
 From Pompey's time until Trajan's, it was a city of the Decapolis, a loose federation of cities allowed by the Romans to enjoy a degree of autonomy.
 In the 1st century AD it was annexed to the Roman province of Syria, and in the 2nd century it was rechristened Septimia Canatha by Septimius Severus, a Roman colony, and transferred to the province of Arabia.

+At S'ia, near Canatha, Herod patronized the temple of Ba'al Shamim perhaps as late as 9 BCE.

 Bishopric

-Only one of the bishops of Canatha is known by name: Theodosius took part in the Robber Council of Ephesus in 449, in the Council of Chalcedon in 451, and in a synod called by Patriarch Gennadius I of Constantinople in 459 against simony.
+Only one of the bishops of Canatha is known by name: Theodosius took part in the Second Council of Ephesus in 449, in the Council of Chalcedon in 451, and in a synod called by Gennadius of Constantinople in 459 against simony.

 No longer a residential bishopric, Canatha is today listed by the Catholic Church as a titular see.